 But for a beginner photographer, this method is difficult.
 So just turn off all the lights and move closer to the window – shoot with natural light from the window.
 If, of course, the shooting takes place during the day.

 PRO TIP: Learn Composition in Photography

-Composition, along with light control, is one of the most important pillars in photography.
-There are over hundreds of different rules, laws, principles and properties of composition.
+Composition, along with light control, is one of the essential pillars in photography.
+There are over hundreds of different rules, laws, principles, and properties of the composition.

-But, composition is first of all not the rules, it is the ability to observe and see.
+But, the composition is not the rules; it is the ability to observe and see.
 We, photographers, call it watching.
 You have two ways to study composition in photography.
 The first is to learn the rules and follow them.
 The second is to watch paintings, other photographs, art objects, architecture, natural masterpieces.

 Naturally, you need to combine both.
 And also to understand psychology.
 After all, the main task of a composition is to create a plot, to convey meaning.
 And this is already psychology. 🙂🙂🙂